Challengers (film): Plot

 In 2006, best friends Patrick Zweig and Art Donaldson win the boys' junior doubles title at the US Open.
 They watch Tashi Duncan, a rising star, win the girls' junior singles final, and both Patrick and Art become infatuated with her.
-After meeting at a party, Tashi joins Art and Patrick in their hotel room, where all three kiss before Tashi abruptly ends the tryst.
+After meeting at a party, Tashi joins Art and Patrick in their hotel room.
+Tashi asks if Art and Patrick have ever been interested in each other, which they awkwardly deny.
+She leads all three of them to kiss, pulls back so Art and Patrick kiss each other, then abruptly ends the tryst.
 She promises to give her phone number to whoever wins the boys' singles final the next day.
 When Art asks what she wants out of the match, she states she'd want "to watch some good fucking tennis."

-Patrick wins the match, and later signals to Art that he had sex with Tashi by placing the ball in the neck of his racket prior to serving, a tell of Art's.
+Patrick wins the match and later reveals to Art that he and Tashi have been seeing each other, though Tashi made him promise to keep their meetings secret.
+Art asks Patrick to copy Art's serve to signal if he and Tashi have slept together, and Patrick does so by placing the ball in the neck of his racket prior to serving, a tell of Art's.

 In 2007, Tashi and Art play college tennis at Stanford University, while Patrick turns professional and begins a long-distance relationship with Tashi.
-Art suggests to Tashi that Patrick does not love her.
-When Patrick visits Stanford, Art similarly suggests to him that Tashi does not take the relationship seriously.
-Tashi and Patrick have an argument over her attempts to coach Patrick in tennis, and Patrick skips her match as a result; while playing, Tashi is distracted and tears her ACL.
+Art suggests to Tashi that Patrick does not love her, to which Tashi angrily responds that she does not need that in a relationship.
+When Patrick visits Stanford to see Tashi compete, Art similarly suggests to him that Tashi does not take the relationship seriously.
+When about to have sex with Patrick, Tashi attempts to provide coaching on Patrick's playing, causing them to argue.
+Patrick skips her match as a result.
+While playing, Tashi is distracted and tears her ACL.
 Patrick comes to see Tashi, but Tashi angrily demands he leave.
 Art sides with her, ending his friendship with Patrick.
-Art aids in Tashi's recovery, but her injury ends her tennis career.
+Art aids in Tashi's recovery, but the injury ends her playing career.

-In 2009, Tashi reconnects with Art, now a professional player, and becomes his coach and girlfriend.
+In 2010, Tashi reconnects with Art, now a professional player, and becomes his coach and girlfriend.
 In 2011, Tashi and Art are now engaged, and Art's career is on the rise.
 Tashi and Patrick run into each other at the Atlanta Open and have a one-night stand, which Art notices.